Lesson Four-How to manage Settings of your WordPress Blog-Part 1

 Settings for Writing

-a) Formatting: There are two main options for setting the formatting style.
-The first option is to convert emoticons to graphics like 🙂 which will change the characters to their emoticons automatically and the second option is to correct invalidly nested XHTML automatically.
+a) Formatting: Two main options exist for setting the formatting style.
+The first option is to convert emoticons to graphics like :-), which will automatically change the characters to their emoticons.
+The second option is to correct invalidly nested XHTML automatically.
 The latter option is recommended for advanced web developers only.

-b) Default Post Category: You may select the category which should be selected by default when you create a new post.
+b) Default Post Category: You may select the category that should be selected by default when you create a new post.

-c) Default Post Format: There are many post formats like chat, gallery, image, etc. So you may select any of these options which will be selected by default for you to write a new post.
-For eg. you may add more images to your blog each time you create a new post rather than writing on it so you may select the default post format as “Image” but please note that these options will work only if your selected theme supports these options.
+c) Default Post Format: There are many post formats, such as chat, gallery, image, etc. You may select any of these options, which will be selected by default when you write a new post.
+For example, you may add more images to your blog each time you create a new post rather than writing on it so that you may select the default post format as “Image.”
+However, please note that these options will work only if your chosen theme supports them.

-e) Press This: This option lets you install an application in your bookmark bar through which you can copy and paste texts, images, and videos directly into your WordPress post to further edit or add more to it.
-This tool is helpful in saving your time copying and pasting using different tabs of browsers.
-If you are a blogger who writes on topics based on ideas & facts from various sources, then this tool is perfect for you.
+e) Press This: This option lets you install an application in your bookmark bar to copy and paste texts, images, and videos directly into your WordPress post to edit or add more.
+This tool helps save time when copying and pasting using different browser tabs.
+If you are a blogger who writes on topics based on ideas & facts from various sources, this tool is perfect for you.

-f) Post by Email: Using this tool you can post & publish blog posts through emails only.
+f) Post by Email: Using this tool, you can post & publish blog posts through emails only.
 This is particularly helpful when you invite other bloggers to write for your blog and don’t want them to create accounts on your blog.
-Using this tool, other bloggers can simply send their stuff through email and those posts will be published on your blog without creating an account for them.
+Using this tool, other bloggers can send their stuff through email, and those posts will be published on your blog without you creating an account for them.
 How to do this?
-Just visit the link http://yourblog.wordpress.com/wp-admin/index.php?page=my-blogs and create the email IDs through which you want the blogs to be posted.
+Just visit the link http://yourblog.wordpress.com/wp-admin/index.php?page=my-blogs and generate the email IDs through which you want the blogs to be posted.
 It’s as simple as that!

 Option Three: Reading Settings

-In this section, you will find various options to change the way your blog is read by users and search engines.
+In this section, you will find various options to change how users and search engines read your blog.
 Let’s see those options one by one:

 Settings for Reading-I